jiajunhe98/Probabilistic-Graphical-Models-and-Gaussian-Mixture-Models/README.md

-# Gaussian-Mixture-Models

-This repository tries to interpret GMMs from the persperctive of probabilistic graphical models, and using multiple methods to find MAP assignments or parameter estimators.
+# Probabilistic Graphical Models: Notes and Examples

+This repository summaries notes on Probabilistic Graphical Models from three perspectives: Representation, Inference and Learning.
+And this repository uses Gaussian Mixture Models as an example to illustrate these basic ideas.

 This repository contains:

+- Notes on Probabilistic Graphical Models: Representation
+- Notes on Probabilistic Graphical Models: Inference
+- Notes on Probabilistic Graphical Models: Learning
-- An overview of Gaussian Mixture Models
+- An overview of Gaussian Mixture Models from the perspective of Probabilistic Graphical Models
-- Inference or Learning Methods
+- Inference or Learning Methods in Gaussian Mixture Models
   - EM Algorithm
     - Theoretical Derivation
     - Python Codes